ethersphere/bee/style.md

 *To discuss*

 - Using something like `gci` to deterministically sort imports.
+- Consider enabling some style linters, at least in the local profile.
-- Keep the size of functions so they fit whithin a screen
+- Keep the size of functions so they fit whithin a screen.
-- Keep line lenghts reasonable.
+- Keep line lengths reasonable (lll).

 ## Unused Names